 Charter of Trust Webinar: “Cybersecurity Threat landscape - Detection and Response in the Charter of Trust"

 On 29 October, the Charter of Trust Principle 8 ‘Transparency and Response’ hosted its first-ever webinar on the cybersecurity threat landscape with leading experts in the field.
-The audience was comprised of governmental and industry stakeholders from around the world as well as fellow CoT representatives.
-The session started with an overview of the 2020 threat landscape, then examined how the Charter of Trust is sharing threat information among its members, through its Human-to-Human network and by building a threat information sharing community supported by a leading platform.
+The session started with an overview of the 2020 threat landscape, examined how the Charter of Trust is sharing threat information among its members through its Human-to-Human network and by building a threat information sharing community supported by a leading platform.

 The session was introduced by Jonathan Sage, Government and Regulatory Affairs Executive at IBM and Principle 8 Taskforce Lead.
 Launched in 2018, the Charter of Trust aims to drive security in an insecure, connected world and all of its members collaborate to implement the Charter’s 10 Principles.
 The Principle 8 Taskforce ‘Transparency and Response’ aims to achieve the following objectives: